-The Code of Practice on Local Authority Accounting in the United Kingdom as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022) (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-This applies to the adoption of the following new or amended standards within the 2021/22 Code although there are no such changes that are expected to have a significant effect on the Council's accounts.
+The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
+This applies to the adoption of the following new or amended standards within the 2022/23 Code although there are no such changes that are expected to have a significant effect on the Council's accounts.

 IFRS 16 Leases will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
-CIPFA/LASAAC have deferred implementation of IFRS 16 for local government to 1 April 2022.
+CIPFA/LASAAC have deferred implementation of IFRS 16 for local government to 1 April 2024.